CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 note: the raspberry pi can work with: tinydolphin:1.1b-v2.8-q4_0

+I also noticed that if you have a slower desktop computer, you can give gemma a try because it seems to work great with slower desktop computers:

+ollama run gemma:2b-instruct-q4_0

 Note: you will need to edit the python code to change the name of the LLM model.